slowernews/archi-project/README.md

 ####File archiving:
 - archive files using ArqVer<sup>1</sup> (system inspired on [SemVer](http://www.semver.org/)) where each version *adds* a change on data: **+ major . minor . work progress**

-        Use a letter for major version, a letter for minor and 2 digits for work progress.
+        Use a letter as major version, a letter as minor and 2 digits for work progress.
 No dots.
         Example: @house in lisbon.permit-plans+AF02

 ===